millergrnt/ThreadedHashing/README.md

 Argument.java

 The parser sets unfound arguments to null or false if it is of Argtype.FLAG type.
-Any values found in the argument string that are not associated with a flag (val1, val2) val1 --flagName something val2 are returned in the extraArgs string array in the ParseResult object.
+Any values found in the argument string that are not associated with a flag are returned in the extraArgs string array in the ParseResult object.

+Example:
+val1 --flagName something val2
+val1 and val2 will be returned in the extraArgs array in the ParseResult object.

 # Argument Parser Usage
 ```